Spring 2021

-- Snake image analysis / development of a snake ID tool
+- Snake color pattern collection and analysis / development of a snake ID tool

 - and possibly others (negotiable)